Albin Swoboda Sr.: Career

 In 1873 Swoboda was appointed the first artistic director at the newly built Ringtheater which presented its first performance in January 1874.
 He left there in 1875 to work in the same capacity at the new Deutsches Theater Budapest under his father who was general director.
 He notably sang the role of Eisenstein in Die Fledermaus for the theatre's inaugural performance.
 In January 1878 he succeeded his father as general director of theatre, but left that position the following year due to financial reasons.
 In 1880 he performed in operettas and musical comedies in Russia and Poland, including performances in St. Petersburg, Moscow, Riga, and Lodz among others.
 In 1881 he was committed to the Semperoper, after which he abandoned his singing career and performed only as a dramatic actor.
 Other than appearances in popular plays in Vienna in 1883 and 1898, his latter career never matched the success he enjoyed earlier.

 Swoboda died in 1901 at the age of 64.
 He was married twice during his life.
-His first marriage to soprano Friederike Fischer (1844–1898), whom he starred opposite on several occasions at the Theater an der Wien, ended in divorce.
+His first marriage to soprano Friederike Fischer-Swoboda (1844–1898), whom he starred opposite on several occasions at the Theater an der Wien, ended in divorce.
 Their son Albin Swoboda Jr. had a successful career as an operatic bass-baritone.
 His second marriage was to the dramatic actress Gretchen Swoboda (1872–1921).